leviable/testrail-api-wrapper/README.rst

 Not yet supported:

 - case           - add, delete, update
-- cases          - get by project or project id (* plus suite and section)
 - case fields    - get all
 - plan           - get by plan id, add, close, delete, update
 - plan entry     - add, delete, update
 - plans          - get by project or project id
-- result         - add by test id, add by run and case
+- result         - add by run and case
 - results        - get by run or run id, get by run and case, get by run id and case id, add by run, add by cases
 - result fields  - get all

-Note: * Denotes endpoint variations dependent on if the project is or is not operating in single suite mode